-To connect survey and test results with a tester you will need to modify your test recruitment link to pass in the variables you want to track.
+To connect survey and test results with a participant you will need to modify your test recruitment link to pass in the variables you want to track.
 You can add custom variables to your recruitment link using a ? (question mark) and join multiple variables using an & (ampersand), as shown below.

 In the presented example to a test two variables were added: user and company ID.
 This allows you to track who completed your test and match it with your survey while exporting data.

 HINT: If you pass a variable called "realeye-tester-external_id" - the value of this variable will be visible on heatmaps dashboards next to tester demographic data.